You Can Operate the Big Telescope at the Fred Bay Observatory

 - Volunteer at two public WCAS events, working with another volunteer, during the next 12 months.

-- As a trained volunteer, you will receive a key to the observatory.
+- As a trained volunteer, you will receive a key to the Fred Bay Observatory.
 This enables you to schedule and conduct your own public viewing sessions in addition to the monthly WCAS events.

 - You get direct access to the advanced optics and precision tracking available with the telescope in the Fred Bay Observatory.